 If you don’t have access to a live Witch Hazel shrub to obtain fresh stems, you may purchase and use Witch Hazel bark instead (where to find).

-The process for making Witch Hazel extract with the bark instead of stems is basically the same except that the simmering time will be much shorter until the bark gets soft – an hour or so instead of 8 hours like with the stems.
+The process for making Witch Hazel extract with the bark instead of stems is basically the same.
+The one difference is that the simmering time will be much shorter until the bark gets soft.
+It takes about an hour or so instead of 8 hours like with the stems.

-Another drawback is that you must purchase the bark whereas pruning the stems from a live Witch Hazel shrub is free.
+Another drawback is that you must purchase the bark.
+Pruning the stems from a live Witch Hazel shrub is free.

 Herb Infused Witch Hazel Extract Recipe

-Whether you choose to make your own Witch Hazel or simply buy a bottle to save time, you can easily infuse it with herbs to make it more enjoyable and even potent for use.
+Whether you choose to make your own Witch Hazel or simply buy a bottle to save time, you can easily infuse it with herbs.
+This simple additional step makes it more enjoyable and potent for use.

-Place whatever combination of dried herbs you select in a glass mason jar and cover with either store bought or homemade Witch Hazel extract.
+Next, place whatever combination of dried herbs you select in a glass mason jar and cover with witch haze.
+Either store bought or homemade extract is fine.
 Be sure that the herbs are covered by at least 1-2 inches as the dried herbs will swell once liquid is absorbed.

-Screw on the lid tightly and place in a cool dark place allowing a full 2 weeks for the herbs to infuse.
+Lastly, screw on the lid tightly and place in a cool dark place.
+Allow a full 2 weeks for the herbs to fully infuse.
 Shaking the jar every day or as often as you think about it is a good idea.

 Sarah, The Healthy Home Economist